-This is a rules extension and not mentioned anywhere in the books.^{Ex}
+This is a rules extension and not mentioned anywhere in the books.Ex

 If a combatant is targeted by multiple [attack routines](#) in a round, even though attacks may be rolled simultaneously for gameplay speed, damage is rolled one attack at a time.
 If a character is dropped to 0 HP or lower after a damage roll, the rest of the attacks will likely be re-rolled against different targets if another target is available.
-The DM may rule that the monster simply continues to maul the unconscious corpse, drag it away, etc. But this would only happen with certain monster types who would reasonably choose to drag a single defeated enemy away and leave the combat (exposing themselves to attacks from [avoiding](#)), or with intelligent enemies who have a good reason for making sure the dropped enemy is totally dead instead of attacking another enemy.
+The DM may rule that the monster simply continues to maul the unconscious corpse, drag it away, start eating it, etc. But this would only happen with certain monster types such as:

+- Monsters who would reasonably choose to drag a single defeated enemy away and leave the combat (exposing themselves to attacks from [avoiding](#)) - Intelligent enemies who have a good reason for making sure the dropped enemy is totally dead instead of attacking another enemy. - Monsters that are unable to attack another target for some reason.
+For example, a group of 50 giant rats being too numerous to all attack a group of 4 PCs.
+(See [Targeting](#).)

 If the DM is unsure which option the monster would choose, a 50-50 chance is diced, similar to the [dragon breath rule](#).